iksnae/actual-intelligence/book/en/chapter-02/06-activities.md

 Project: Creating a children's story

-**Idea generation:** "I'd like to write a bedtime story for a 6-year-old who loves animals and the ocean.
+**Idea generation:** `I'd like to write a bedtime story for a 6-year-old who loves animals and the ocean.
 Could you help me brainstorm 7 different story concepts that involve marine animals and contain subtle lessons about friendship or courage?
-For each concept, provide a brief premise and main characters."
+For each concept, provide a brief premise and main characters.`

-**Deepening chosen idea:** "I like the concept about the shy octopus who learns to use his unique talents to help other sea creatures.
-Could you help me develop this further by suggesting: 1) Names for the octopus and 3 other main characters, 2) Three challenges the octopus might face, 3) A surprising twist in the middle of the story, and 4) A satisfying resolution that emphasizes the friendship theme?"
+**Deepening chosen idea:** `I like the concept about the shy octopus who learns to use his unique talents to help other sea creatures.
+Could you help me develop this further by suggesting: 1) Names for the octopus and 3 other main characters, 2) Three challenges the octopus might face, 3) A surprising twist in the middle of the story, and 4) A satisfying resolution that emphasizes the friendship theme?`

 ### Activity 6: Email Assistant